islomar/parrotter/README.md

 * You need **Java 8**.
 * There are two options:
   * **Option 1**
-    * First, run 'mvn clean package'
+    * First, run 'mvn clean package'  (you would need having Maven installed)
     * Then, run 'java -jar target/parrotter-jar-with-dependencies.jar'
   * **Option 2**
     * Just execute "run-parrotter.sh" or "run-parrotter.bat".